 3. Keep Learning

 Living that furlough-life, or maybe you just have a bit of extra time on your hands at the moment?
-Whilst we shouldn’t feel the pressure to become a whole new, fully improved Instagrammable-at-all-times version of yourself during this time, having a distraction that we can fully immerse ourselves in and learning something new can a positive thing.
+Whilst we shouldn’t feel the pressure to become a whole new, fully improved Instagrammable-at-all-times version of yourself during this time, having a distraction that we can fully immerse ourselves in and learning something new can be a positive thing.
 There are plenty of free online courses you can take, whether it’s to support your career or education, or maybe just for fun, why not have a look?
-Future Learn has a great selection of courses for you to sign-up to.
-Popular at the moment is a course on Managing Mental Health and Stress.

 4. Ethical Retail Therapy